Open Source LLMs: Pick the GGUF Model for Your GPU (2026)

 FAQ

-Are open-source LLMs as good as GPT-4?
+Are open source LLMs as good as GPT-4?
 For many tasks: yes.
 Llama 3.1 70B is competitive with GPT-4 on coding and general reasoning.
-On complex multi-step reasoning and instruction following, frontier models still lead.
+On complex multi-step reasoning and long-context synthesis, frontier proprietary models still hold an edge.

-Can I use these for commercial projects?
+Can I use these models for commercial projects?
 Most open models (Llama 3, Mistral, Gemma, Phi) allow commercial use.
 Always check the specific license.
-Meta's Llama license has restrictions for large companies (>700M MAU).
+Meta's Llama license has restrictions for large companies (over 700M MAU).
+Mistral and Qwen are Apache 2.0 — the most permissive option.

-What's the difference between base and instruct models?
+What is the difference between base and instruct models?
 Base models predict the next token (raw language modeling).
-Instruct models are fine-tuned to follow instructions and have a conversation.
-Always use instruct models for chat applications.
+Instruct models are fine-tuned to follow instructions and engage in conversation.
+Always use instruct models for chat applications and task completion.

 What to Learn Next